Indian Art History

-The Gupta Age, being an age of intense religion interests, saw the construction of large number of temples and religious architectures.
+The Gupta Age is an age of intense religion interests, saw the construction of a large number of temples and religious architectures.

 The excellence of Gupta architecture can be seen in the temples of various Hindu Gods such as Shiva, Vishnu, Surya, Kartikeya, etc.

 Unfortunately, most examples of the Gupta architecture have been lost to posterity.
 The Huna invaders destroyed most of those works.
 Many disappeared under the ravages of time.

 Among the few surviving examples of the Gupta architecture, the famous Dashavatara Temple at Deogarh in Jhansi district of Uttar Pradesh is considered the best.
 The body of the temple is covered with beautiful sculpture with many figures.
 The other structures of the period include the Vishnu Temple of Tigawa in Jabalpur district, the Siva Temple of Bhumra in Madhya Pradesh, the Temple of Parvati in the former Ajaigarh state, and the Buddhist shrines of Bodh Gaya and Sanchi.

 Besides the structures in stones, the Gupta temple-architecture was also erected in brick.
 Among the brick temples, the most famous one is the temple at Bhitargaon in Kanpur district of Uttar Pradesh.
 The beautiful designs on the body of the temple show the artistic talent of the builders who could mould the bricks in various forms.

 The Gupta monuments were built under the Puranic religious concepts.
 They represented both balance and beauty.
 Built both in stone and brick, they maintained external decorations of a higher order.
 They were built in a great many numbers, but have been swept away by the tides of time.